The Power of the Subconscious

 “Ok, maybe people who have undergone trauma have to deal with their subconscious, but it isn't a factor in my life.
 I understand my brain completely, and I'm ok.”

-Viewing the subject of consciousness through the lens of mathematics, I believe induction demonstrates a limit to conscious thought.
-Here is an argument that suggests no person, no sentient being, and no intelligent machine, can completely understand itself.
+Viewing the subject of consciousness through the lens of mathematics, induction demonstrates a limit to conscious thought.
+Here is an argument, in the style of Cantor, that suggests no person, no sentient being, and no intelligent machine, can completely understand itself.
 I call it the tower of knowing.

 I know that 2 + 2 = 4.
 This is a mathematical fact that I learned at age 4, and I am still aware of it today.